stevenxngo/lineup-decoder/notebooks/README.md

 # Notebooks

 This directory contains Jupyter notebooks I created during the process of implementing the lineup decryption process.
 As a result, the functionality of these notebooks is not intended to be used a standalone tool, but rather as a documentation of my thought process and the steps I took to decrypt the lineup data.
+The final decryption logic can be found in the `../scripts` directory.
 The notebooks are organized in the following way:

 - `01_data-prep.ipynb`: This notebook contains the data preprocessing steps I took to prepare the data for decryption, including separating artists by lines and converting the data to a csv file.